wiredroid/Telegram/README.md

 ## Telegram messenger for Android

-[Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
+[Wire] is a messaging app based on [Telegrame](http://telegrame.org) with a focus on speed and security.
 It’s superfast, simple and free.

-This repo contains official [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger) source code.
+This repo contains official [Wire App for Android](https://play.google.com/store/apps/details?id=us.pixeljuice.wire) source code.

 ### API, Protocol documentation